Hetag1216/AreaReloader/README.md

 areareloader.command.admin - Gives access to all commands

 ![Core Icon](https://i.imgur.com/v2uHY9wh.png)

 The main configuration file where you will be able to edit your own language settings is named as "config.yml".
 The config is very easy to understand as it is composed by regular language strings, hoever, the plugin brings some variables and new configuration settings that affect the plugin.

-Guide to debugging: If you're experiencing any issues while creating or loading an area, please set the "debug" option to true, then run again the command you had trouble with and paste the logs on a pastebin file and ask for support in the discussion section of this thread!
+*Guide to debugging*: If you're experiencing any issues while creating or loading an area, please set the "debug" option to true, then run again the command you had trouble with and paste the logs on a pastebin file and ask for support in the discussion section of this thread!
 The debug logs will be printed to the player who runs the command.
 Default value: false (turn 'false' to true and then restart the server to enable the debugging or any config changes)